 The library is a busy, vibrant space which welcomes all students to engage with learning.
 Learning takes many forms in the library, for example, reading fiction books, completing homework, playing chess, playing Maths based computer games, etc. All students are welcomed and supported in their learning by an experienced library assistant who is able to help with research as well basic skills and equipment.

-In conjunction with the English department, a new library development is the implementation of the international Accelerated Reader scheme.
-The scheme enables students to monitor their own progression and therefore take control of their reading development.
+In conjunction with the English department, all our students in Year 7 and 8 use the Accelerated Reader scheme.
+The scheme enables students to monitor their own progression and therefore take control of their reading development

 This is a new and exciting programme to make sure that the curriculum is able to be accessed by all students.